Vrelo (river)

 Vrelo (Врело) is a right tributary of the river Drina in the settlement of Perućac, Bajina Bašta Municipality in Serbia.
 The river is only 365 meters long and is probably one of the shortest rivers in the world.

 Course

 The stream springs out of a large rock.
-It forms a small waterfall and then flows mostly slow, with crystal clear water.
+It forms a small waterfall and then flows mostly slowly, with crystal clear water.
 After it passes under the concrete bridge, it rapids over the natural obstacles made of rocks and tree roots.
 It fastens, starts to resound and foam, before it reached the waterfall and falls into the Drina.